 What is it?
 And is it here to stay?
-Those are two major questions swirling around the business community as the workforce struggles to find a “new normal” amid the COVID-19 pandemic.
+Those are two major questions swirling around the business community as the organizations find the best working policy post-pandemic.

 What is a Hybrid Work model?

 Hybrid work entails employees working both from an office and from home.
 Typically, it involves a certain level of flexibility, allowing employees to pick and choose where and when they get their job done.

 According to Gartner, “Hybrid workforce planning is a deliberate design that enables employees to flow through various work sites — from remote solo locations and microsites of small populations to traditional concentrated facilities (offices, factories, retail, etc.).”

 The key to a successful experience is flexibility.
 Employees get the best of both worlds – remote work and at the office – by determining how, when and where they, individually, work best.

 What are the benefits of a Hybrid Work model?